 It was equipped with two Pye Mk 6 Image Orthicon cameras; one could be mounted on the roof and the other alongside the driver.
 The Mk 6 was customised for the BBC and used on all 10 of the MCR (Mobile Control Room) vehicles (19-28) in service at that time.

 Bob Matthews said: “The vehicle was designed to rove, but I doubt if it ever did”.

 In 1973 DJJ 810C was stripped and re-built as an experimental Lightweight Production unit known as LMCR.
 Dave Le Breton was involved in the build.

 The design concept is described in BBC Engineering No. 962.
 It carried two Fernseh KCR-40 “handheld” colour cameras.
 A lot of experience was obtained but it was too small and did not carry an effective VTR.

 On 21st August 1975 the cab was badly damaged in a road accident, but the unit was repaired and put back into service.

 DJJ 810C rebuilt as the Experimental LMCR, on location at Kirkstall Road, Leeds, for a series called The Wild West Show in January 1975.
 Dan Cranefield was Vision Supervisor.

 Part Two: Colour Cameras

 1969 Humber fitted with PC80 Colour Camera

-Robin Sutherland was at the Kendal Avenue OB base in 1969: “The Humber had been transferred from Manchester and colourised with a Philips PC 80 camera.
+Robin Sutherland was at the Kendal Avenue OB base in 1969.
+He wrote: “The Humber had been transferred from Manchester and colourised with a Philips PC 80 camera.
 I do recall it was grossly overweight and chewed up back axles and half shafts regularly.”